Import tab

 Change path

-You can select a reference drawing and click Change Path to re-select the import file from the file system.
-You can do this, for example, if the file has been moved away from its original location.
+You can re-associate a reference drawing with the original file on disk, for example, if the file has been moved to a different location.

 Edit

-You can select a reference drawing and click Edit to edit the original drawing in the file on the disk, using the application associated with the given file type, such as CADMATIC Viewer/2D Symbol Editor.
+You can edit the drawing file of a reference drawing.
+The drawing opens in the application associated with the given file type, such as CADMATIC Viewer/2D Symbol Editor.

 Move